A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 Assuming a reasonable age for the pulsar of $5.0 \times 10^{9}$\,yr, within a factor of ten, and a surface magnetic field strength $B$ of $8 \times 10^{8}$\,G based on the mean of the 16 closest-period pulsars in the ATNF catalogue\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}}, excluding globular cluster pulsars, we can predict $\left(\dot{P}/P\right)_\mathrm{int}$.
 Varying $B$ across a reasonable range of $6 \times 10^{8}$ to $10^{9}$\,G, we find $\left(\dot{P}/P\right)_\mathrm{int} = 4.7^{+2.6}_{-2.0} \times 10^{-18}$, resulting in an intrinsic acceleration of $A_\mathrm{int} = 14.0^{+7.8}_{-6.0} \times 10^{-10}$\,m\,s$^{-2}$.

-A 1.5\,\msun\ pulsar with a 0.09\,\msun\ companion star are reasonable estimates for the masses of the system components.
+To calculate $A_\mathrm{GR}$, we consider a 1.5\,\msun\ pulsar with a 0.09\,\msun\ companion star, which are reasonable estimates for the masses of the system components.
 MSPs are typically more massive than canonical pulsars, and the system is highly likely to have a large inclination due to the strong eclipses, meaning 0.09\,\msun\ is a likely companion mass.
-This yields the prediction shown in Table~\ref{tab:acc} for a predicted $\dot{P}_{\mathrm{orb}}$ of $-2.34^{+0.22}_{-0.17} \times 10^{-13}$, which is consistent with our measured value of $-2.5(3) \times 10^{-13}$.
+Assuming $A_\mathrm{RB} = 0$ yields the prediction shown in Table~\ref{tab:acc} for a predicted $\dot{P}_{\mathrm{orb}}$ of $-2.34^{+0.22}_{-0.17} \times 10^{-13}$, which is consistent with our measured value of $-2.5(3) \times 10^{-13}$.
 The error range on the predicted value comes from the range of likely surface magnetic field strengths and galactic accelerations.